What does it mean for a map to be high quality?

 Due to removing trains and filtering out places like airports the quality of MapMetrics data is now substantially better and there are far fewer errant red tiles.
 You can see this in MapMetrics from the August dataset and later months, and this should save everyone time looking for places to fix in OSM.

-.
+All the tile data is now available for download, from the “Download Dataset” button at the top of the MapMetricsWorld website.
 This is organized per-month in a zip file and contains CSV data with all the metrics we have.
 This data can be used to prioritize edits or analyze quality on a large scale.

-.
+We’ve shipped an API for getting the data behind the MapMetrics visualizations.
+You can read the technical documentation here.
 You can now access the tile-level data on-demand as well as what countries and datasets are available through the API.
 The API can be used by map editors like iD and JOSM to highlight areas to edit for end users.

 We hope you find all these updates useful in our joint quest for higher map quality with OSM.
-Feedback is most welcome, please email us here
+Feedback is most welcome, please email us here.